top of page

 They have a bottle shop area made simply from scaffolding boards and pipes.
 The Flock Box mixed case was very popular when we visited.
 We brought a few home with us.

-Beer box display on a wooden shelf with a chalkboard sign reading "The Flock Box £15.00".
+Black sheep brewery beer box display on a wooden shelf with a chalkboard sign reading "The Flock Box £15.00".
 Bottles feature black and gold labels.

-Limited edition Black Sheep beer bottles with intricate black and white labels, wooden shelf background, featuring "LEGACY 25" text.
+Limited edition Black Sheep brewery beer bottles with intricate black and white labels, wooden shelf background, featuring "LEGACY 25" text.

-Beer bottle labeled "Cry Wolf" on a wooden shelf.
+Black Sheep Brewery beer bottle labeled "Cry Wolf" on a wooden shelf.
 Price tag reads: "Bottle £2.60, Pack 8 £20."
 Background shows more bottles.

-Red 54 Real Yorkshire Lager cans on a store shelf.
+Red 54 Real Yorkshire Lager Black Sheep Brewery cans on a store shelf.
 Price sign reads: "54 lager, 4 pack £8.20, 24 pack £45.20".
 Bright, inviting display.

 There's a range of branded glassware that we found to be very well made and sturdy.

-Bottles of Black Sheep vodka on a wooden counter.
+Bottles of Black Sheep brewery vodka on a wooden counter.
 Chalkboard displays prices: 20cl for £15 and 70cl for £40.
 Rustic, warm setting.

 But there's more than drink on sale here.
 The bright retail space has something for everyone.